Draggie306/CheatSheets/A level/source/Computer Science.md

 ## Computing related legislation

 There are four laws that are specified.
-Typically, long-form questions are asked on these.
+Typically, long-form questions (9-12 marks) are asked on these.

 Each law is accessible on the Government's Official Legislation page.
 You don't need to know every technicality or clause of the law; having a general idea of what they are about is sufficient.
 * [Data Protection Act 2018](https://www.legislation.gov.uk/ukpga/2018/12/contents)